 The Strategist's Distinction Between Each Framework

-- ISO 42001 — This is a Management System archetype (analogous to ISO 27001).
-It sits alongside the ISO/IEC 23894 risk family to provide a certifiable, auditable Plan-Do-Check-Act governance layer.
+- ISO 42001 — a management-system archetype, analogous to ISO 27001.
+Provides a certifiable, auditable Plan-Do-Check-Act governance layer.

-- OECD AI Principles — High-level values used to balance innovation with human and planetary benefit.
+- OECD AI Principles — high-level values used to balance innovation with human and societal benefit.
 Aspirational, not prescriptive.

 2. The "Moving Law" Trap: Staggered Implementation Timelines

 A primary trap for well-prepared candidates is answering a question based on a provision that is not yet enforceable.
-Every legislative reference must be categorised into one of three statuses: In force, Adopted but delayed, or Still progressing.
+Every legislative reference must be categorized into one of three statuses: in force, adopted but delayed, or still progressing.

-Before analysing the substance of any legal question, take five seconds to verify the implementation timeline.
+Before analyzing the substance of any legal question, take five seconds to verify the implementation timeline.
 A company's obligations regarding high-risk AI systems are fundamentally different in early 2026 than they are in late 2027.
-Answering without this check is the single most common source of avoidable errors on the exam.
+Answering without this check is one of the most common sources of avoidable errors on the exam.

-Strategist's Warning: Be aware of the "Digital Omnibus" proposal currently progressing through the European Parliament.
-While not yet law, this simplification proposal could push certain high-risk rules to December 2027 or August 2028.
+Be aware of the "Digital Omnibus" proposal that has been progressing through the European Parliament.
+While not yet law, this simplification proposal could push certain high-risk rules to a later date.
 Never assume current dates are permanent — always check the legislative status in the scenario stem before selecting your answer.

 3. Operational Translation: Roles and Governance Artifacts

-Misidentifying the organisation's role in a case study creates a "cascade error" — one wrong assumption drives multiple wrong answers downstream.
+Misidentifying the organization's role in a case study creates a "cascade error" — one wrong assumption drives multiple wrong answers downstream, since every subsequent judgment in that scenario inherits the initial mistake.

-If a scenario describes an organisation fine-tuning a model or modifying model weights, they have likely crossed the line from a Deployer (user) into a Provider (developer).
-This is the single most important variable in determining legal liability and which governance artifacts are required.
+If a scenario describes an organization fine-tuning a model or modifying model weights, they have likely crossed the line from a Deployer (user) into a Provider (developer).
+This is one of the most important variables in determining legal liability and which governance artifacts are required.

 Artifact-Based Governance by Lifecycle Domain